KKurzawa/Notes-Taker/frontend/Readme.md

 # Description

 A simple Note Taker App built with React, Vite, and Javascript.
+Something.